EPS-Libraries-Berkeley/volt/_sources/Data/data_case_study_example.md

 2. What does this mean? <br>
 You are free to share (copy and redistribute the material in any medium or format) and adapt (remix, transform, and build upon the material) under the following terms:
-Attribution (give appropriate credit, link to the license and indicate if changes were made) You may not use the material for commercial purposes If you remix, transform, or build upon the material, you must distribute your contributions under the same license.
+Attribution (give appropriate credit, link to the license and indicate if changes were made)<br>
+You may not use the material for commercial purposes<br>
+If you remix, transform, or build upon the material, you must distribute your contributions under the same license.
 ```